apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Quora's Chatbot Platform Poe Allows Users to Download Paywalled Articles on Demand**
+**Los Angeles sees first drop in homeless population in years**

-You can read more about it [here](https://www.wired.com/story/quora-chatbot-poe-download-paywalled-articles/).
+You can read more about it [here](https://ktla.com/news/local-news/los-angeles-sees-first-drop-in-homeless-population-in-years/).

 ## Requirements
 - Python 3.8